balderdashy/sails-docs/anatomy/myApp.md

 ### Purpose
 This file contains the settings for all of your adapters.

 In Sails, adapters act as the middleman (or middlelady) between the app and the database.
-To put it another way, they act as plugins for <a href="https://github.com/balderdashy/waterline"> Waterline </a>, the fancy <a href="http://en.wikipedia.org/wiki/Object-relational_mapping"> ORM </a> that Sails uses to talk to databases.
+To put it another way, they act as plugins for [Waterline](https://github.com/balderdashy/waterline), the fancy [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) that Sails uses to talk to databases.

 This file lets you create different global "saved settings" that you can mix and match in your models.
 The `default` option indicates which "saved setting" should be used if a model doesn't have an adapter specified.
 Keep in mind that options you define directly in your model definitions will override these default settings.

-### More Info